zilingh8/Covid_Unemployment_Insurance_Relief/README.md

 In this group school project, we look at Covid-19 data to answer our chosen research question:

-### How effective is Unemployment Insurance and Stimuls Relief at reducing infection rate per 100,000 people across US States?
+### How effective is Unemployment Insurance and Stimulus Relief at reducing infection rate per 100,000 people across US States?

 We apply linear regression to study and analyze the spread of Covid.